Donald Trump selects RFK Jr. to lead top US health agency – DW – 11/14/2024

 Donald Trump selects RFK Jr. to lead top US health agencyNovember 14, 2024

-President-elect Donald Trump on Thursday nominated longtime conspiracy theorist and vaccine skeptic Robert F. Kennedy Jr., who is popularly known as RFK Jr., to lead the Department of Health and Human Services.
+President-elect Donald Trump on Thursday nominated longtime conspiracy theorist and vaccine skeptic Robert F. Kennedy Jr., who is popularly known as RFK Jr., to lead the Department of Health and Human Services (HHS).

+HHS is a massive agency that oversees everything from the safety of drugs, vaccines, and food to medical research and the social safety net programs Medicare and Medicaid.

 Kennedy ran as an independent in this year's election.
 He dropped out in August and endorsed Trump in exchange for a role in the Republican's administration.